 Even domestic tech giants are exploiting the massive ecommerce growth in the U.K. According to market research firm Bain and Company, Google and Amazon have established a strong foothold in a country that boasts 85 percent rate of broadband access among households.
 The overlap between the U.S. and U.K. ecommerce, in both culture and digital marketing, continues to grow as American companies serve Britain - and vice versa.

-But is this growth reason enough to start targeting your products to potential customers across the pond?
+But is this growth reason enough to start targeting your online products to potential customers across the pond?
 Some basic competitive and market research can help you reach that conclusion.
 For example, take a look at what the demand is like for your products within the country.
 An easy way to do this is to find comparable businesses that are based in the U.K. and see what strategies they're using to target customers.
 In some cases, those businesses may be better positioned to serve the local market than you, just by nature of their being directly in the country.
 But it's possible there's an enough of a demand for similar products that it's worth your time and effort to pursue the market.
 You may even uncover an entirely new niche to explore.